 Mbalethle is a superstar and recent recipient of the Dootch Fund Bursary.
-She is currently completing her Masters in Economics (Financial Markets) at Rhodes University.
-We could not say it better so here she is in her own words:
+She completed her Masters in Economics (Financial Markets) at Rhodes University.

 Neo hails from Alexandra, Johannesburg.
 Neo loves technology and wants to use it to make a difference in his community.
-The Dootch Fund has made Neo`s Honours in Computer Science, which he is currently completing at Rhodes University, financially possible.
+The Dootch Fund made Neo`s Honours in Computer Science, which he completed at Rhodes University, financially possible.

-Neo says that 2018 has been a really interesting and challenging year so far but thanks the Dootch Fund for the support.
+Neo says that 2018 was a really interesting and challenging year so far but thanks the Dootch Fund for the support.

 In the words of Neo: